Episode Eight: Mercury in Retrograde

-Ever notice how one stone became a rule?
+Ever notice how the stars became a script?

-This isn’t an anti-diamond episode.
-It’s an anti-pressure episode.
+This isn’t an anti-astrology episode.
+It’s an anti-assumption episode.

 Uncover The Marketing Lies We Bought